By Alexandr Ivenin, System Technical Lead, ClearScale

 Amazon Web Services (AWS) introduced serverless in 2014 with AWS Lambda.
 Today, every leading CSP offers a serverless platform but AWS Lambda remains one of the most popular.
 Simply upload your code along with its dependencies to Lambda as a function.
 It automatically gets deployed in a container.
 You can then run the Lambda function from any app running on an AWS service.
 Lambda takes care of provisioning, deploying, and managing the container as a managed service.

-Serverless architectures are well-suited for use cases around microservices, mobile backends, and data and event stream processing.
+Serverless infrastructures are well-suited for use cases around microservices, mobile backends, and data and event stream processing.
 Serverless is particularly useful if you need traffic pattern changes to be automatically detected and handled instantly.

 What are Containers?